Education in Libya: The Kingdom of Libya (1951–1969)

-Gadaffi Regime (1969–2011)
+Gaddafi Regime (1969–2011)

-Education during Muammar Gadaffi's rule in Libya was defined by his treatise on political philosophy, known as the Green Book and belief in an eventual decentralization of various government institutions.
+Education during Muammar Gaddafi's rule in Libya was defined by his treatise on political philosophy, known as the Green Book and belief in an eventual decentralization of various government institutions.
 The book was a central part of the Libyan curriculum for primary and secondary education under his regime.
-Students from ages 9 to 18 were required to study Gadaffi's government in classes referred to as "Jamahiriya studies".
+Students from ages 9 to 18 were required to study Gaddafi's government in classes referred to as "Jamahiriya studies".
 Jamahiriya covered various aspects of Libya's government, either taken directly from the Green Book or compiled from the Green Book into various companion texts.
 British author George Tremlett reported that students would study the Green Book for two hours each week in 1993.
 Other subjects also integrated these political philosophies, such as Geography texts denying current national borders to promote pan-arabist beliefs.
 In order to enforce these views, all curriculum designers were required to be part of the lijan thawriya, local committees dedicated to the interpretation of the Green Book.

 Starting in 1972, the number of teacher training schools increased as well as enrollment in vocational schools.
 There was a large increase in students pursuing post-secondary education in both universities and in the technical and vocational sector.
 In 1975, there were only two universities and around 13,418 students enrolled in post-secondary education.
 By 2004, there were nine universities and 84 technical and vocational schools with over 270,000 post-secondary students.

 By the 1980s, Libya's government realized it could not meet the demands for skilled workers and post-secondary educators, and began reforms to help meet these demands.
 In 1988, then secretary of education Maatouq M. Maatouq helped establish the Ministry of Technical and Vocational training, which oversaw trade schools and secondary-level vocational programs.
-That year, Gadaffi also asked Dr. Saleh Ibrahim to create Libya's first postgraduate school, which by 2004 had trained 80 percent of Libya's post-secondary teaching staff.
+That year, Gaddafi also asked Dr. Saleh Ibrahim to create Libya's first postgraduate school, which by 2004 had trained 80 percent of Libya's post-secondary teaching staff.

-Post-Gadaffi Era (2011–present)
+Post-Gaddafi Era (2011–present)

 The Libyan Civil War in 2011 resulted in a delay to the start of the next year's classes on all levels which drew criticism for the National Transitional Council.
-It also drew attention several faults in the education system under Gadaffi.
-According to the Tripoli Post, students at the University of Tripoli felt that the Gadaffi regime had provided them with low quality education.
+It also drew attention several faults in the education system under Gaddafi.
+According to the Tripoli Post, students at the University of Tripoli felt that the Gaddafi regime had provided them with low quality education.